Jameshunter1/Jameshunter1/README.md

 Front End Developer
 -------------------

-* 🌍  I'm based in Welland
+* 🌍  I'm based in Welland, ON
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on Anything